Yellow diarrhea: 12 Causes, Doctor Explains.

 - Yellow/Golden diarrhea: especially after eating fatty meals.

-- Severe Urgency to poop: which may lead to stool leakage, especially in older ages.
+- Severe Urgency to poop: This may lead to stool leakage, especially in older ages.

 - More frequent in obese people.